-- If the throttle cable play does not meet specifications: - Adjust the throttle cable play. ◀ (의 p.
-196)
+- " If the throttle cable play does not meet the specified value:

+- Adjust the play in the throttle cable.
+4 (

+p.
+198)

 Danger of poisoning Exhaust gases are toxic and inhaling them may result in unconsciousness and death.

 - Always make sure there is sufficient ventilation when running the engine. - Use effective exhaust extraction when starting or running the engine in an enclosed space. - Start the engine and let it run at idle speed.
 Move the handlebar to and fro over the entire steering range.